WE NEED YOUR HELP CONNECTING ANCHORAGE TO THE BIRD-TO-GIRD TRAIL

 Building a separated pathway makes even more sense now that the project is longer (4.5 miles), and would also provide an option to travel between the two trailheads without getting back in your car.
 Improving safety is a major stated goal of this project, and including the separated pathway is crucial to realize that goal.

 Building the path on this section is also the next essential step toward connecting Anchorage to the popular Bird to Gird Trail.
-This project spans 4 miles of the remaining 12-mile gap from Potter Marsh (Old Seward Hwy) to Indian, where the separated pathway currently starts.
+This project spans 4.5 miles of the remaining 12-mile gap from Potter Marsh (Old Seward Hwy) to Indian rd, where the separated pathway currently starts.
 We would love to have the option of biking all the way from home to Girdwood without ever having to get on the highway shoulder!

-The Bird to Gird Trail is a safe, quiet, and scenic route that is much more welcoming than the highway shoulder. (photo at project site) The Alaska DOT Maintenance budget cannot afford to pay for highway cleaning.
-No matter the width of constricted shoulders, they'll become 2-foot or less of usable shoulder due to highway debris.
+The Bird to Gird Trail (above) is a safe, quiet, and scenic route that is MUCH more welcoming than the highway shoulder.

 HOW YOU CAN HELP: